 Culture and power, cultural poetics, political economy, hegemony and resistance, discourse theory, ethnicity, class and feminist theory are all taught.
 Faculty members represent a wide area of specialization, which includes Latin America, the Caribbean Islands, North America, Europe, the Middle East and North Africa, Sub-Saharan Africa, South and Southeast Asia, and Oceania.
 There is particular interest in the native populations of North, Central and South America, as well as special programs in the African Diaspora and in the Mexican-American borderlands.

-The University of Texas at Austin Anthropology department offers a strong program of graduate study in physical anthropology.
-The central focus of the physical anthropology program at UT Austin is the study of primate behavior, morphology and evolution.
+The University of Texas at Austin Anthropology department offers a strong program of graduate study in biological anthropology.
+The central focus of the biological anthropology program at UT Austin is the study of primate behavior, morphology and evolution.
 Through a combination of coursework and research projects, students are broadly trained in primate anatomy, behavior, ecology, paleontology, paleoecology and systematics.

 Linguistic Anthropology at the University of Texas at Austin offers a diverse and comprehensive training program that is unique and unparalleled in the US.
 Our strength lies in our interdisciplinary approach to the teaching and applications of Linguistic Anthropology whereby students benefit from a program grounded in sociocultural and sociolinguistic theory.

 Supervised by the Cultural Forms Graduate Studies Committee, graduates of the program receive a M.A. and subsequent Ph.D. in Anthropology.
 The overall program is flexible, allowing each student to develop scholarly breadth and depth in historical, geographic and cultural areas; as well as in genres, styles, theories and methods germane to original research in the field.